abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-Under the Bodhi tree the Buddha’s response to death—in the form of Māra’s threats, cajolings, temptations, and attempts to cause doubts—his response was not life-affirmation, going into deep *jhāna* to evade Māra, blasting him with a *vajra* bolt, trying to be reasonable and negotiate on Māra’s terms, or trying to justify himself.
+Under the Bodhi tree the Buddha’s response to death—in the form of Māra’s threats, cajolings, temptations, and attempts to cause doubts—his response was not life-affirmation, going into a deep state of concentration to evade Māra, blasting him with a *vajra* bolt, trying to be reasonable and negotiate on Māra’s terms, or trying to justify himself.
 Instead, the Buddha’s response was a fearless wakefulness.
 Almost invariably, throughout the accounts of the Buddha’s meetings with Māra, as soon as he is aware of the malefactor’s presence, he says: “I know you, Māra.”
 And the game is over.

 Maybe this is a myth or maybe not, but such tales maintain their power through their congruity with truth as we experience it.
 When Māra knows